6/openai-caching-proxy/README.md

 console.log('completion2:', completion2);
 ```

+If you need to force refresh the cache, you can add the header `'X-Proxy-Refresh': 'true'` to your `baseOptions` > `headers` object.

 ### Samples

 See `/samples/sample-usage.ts` for a full example of how to call this proxy with your openai client.